Indications for BENICAR HCT:

 Anuria.
 Sulfonamide allergy.
 Concomitant aliskiren in patients with diabetes.

 Fetal toxicity may develop; discontinue if pregnancy is detected.
 Correct salt/volume depletion before starting, or monitor closely.
 Hepatic impairment.
 Severe renal impairment (CrCl<30mL/min): not established.
 Renal artery stenosis.
 Severe CHF.
 Asthma.
 Diabetes.
 SLE.
 Gout.
 Acute myopia.
 Secondary angle-closure glaucoma.
-Monitor BP, electrolytes, calcium, renal function periodically.
+Monitor BP, calcium, potassium, renal function periodically.
 Possibly less effective in black patients.
 Elderly.
 Neonates.
 Pregnancy (Cat.D).
 Nursing mothers: not recommended.